mrasitsen/udacity-mars/Readme.md

-The progject is created on top of a skeleton
+The project is created on top of a skeleton

 Project is under /project directory